mjstackhouse/chart-builder/README.md

 ## Configuring the Custom Element

-This custom element requires no parameters, so only the following is necessary:
+This custom element requires no JSON parameters, so the parameters input can be left empty.

-`{}`

 ## What is Saved